wannapay/wannapay/README.md

 # wannapay
-WanaPay 和你Pay - A robot application which can pay Gov. bills dollar by dollar with PPSHK
+WanaPay - 和你Pay - A robot application for PPSHK which can pay Gov. bills dollar by dollar.

 Build Procedure:
 1. python3 db.py